-Here’s the swim gear we recommend if you want to teach your child to swim:
+Here’s the swimming gear we recommend for teaching children to swim:

-This swim suit with removable floats teaches children how to keep balance in the water in different body positions, helps them learn about buoyancy and how to begin moving efficiently through the water.
+This swim suit with removable floats helps toddlers as young as 1 year old to learn how to keep balance in the water in different body positions.
+It also helps young children to learn about buoyancy and how to begin moving efficiently through the water.

 Please note: most children will not be able to keep balance and swim with this suit on their first try.
 They will definitely need a few swim sessions and your help to learn to swim with it.